pts/movemetafs/README.txt

    `meta/tagged/$TAGNAME/$FILENAME'.
 -- Alternatively, use POSIX extended attributes to retrieve (or even set) the tags associated to a file.
+-- Attach textual descriptions to files, and read the description once the file is found.
 -- Use POSIX extended attributes to get and set the textual description of a file.
+-- Create a recursive POSIX extended attribute dump (of tags and descriptions) from the database very quickly.
+-- Restore the created POSIX extended attribute dump with `setfattr --restore'.
 -- Use versatile search query syntax (MySQL fulltext search) with the possiblity of boolean search (i.e. searching for files matching a combination of tags).
 -- Copy search results to make backups or to create collections.
--- Attach textual descriptions to files, and read the description once the file is found.
 -- Searching is fast, because it uses a fulltext index.
 -- After installation, movemetafs can be used on an existing filesystem
    instantly: there is no migration needed to make an existing filesystem usable with